htelsiz/turbopot/README.md

-# TurboPot 🐌💯🔥 - AI Rap Generator
+# TurboPot 🐌💯🔥 - AI Content Generator

-TurboPot is an innovative AI-powered rap generator that creates custom rap lyrics and converts them to speech using various voices.
+TurboPot is an innovative AI-powered content generator that creates custom content and converts it to speech using various voices.
 It offers both a command-line interface and a web API for easy integration into your projects.

 ## 🚀 Features

-- 🎵 AI-powered rap lyrics generation
+- 📝 AI-powered content generation for various types (e.g., blogs, poems, stories)
 - 🗣️ Text-to-speech conversion with multiple voice options
 - 🎚️ High-quality audio generation option
 - 🖥️ Command-line interface for quick generation